 A quarterly business review (QBR) is an opportunity for sales representatives and management to analyze and discuss the sales performance of the previous quarter.

-This review evaluates sales performance, areas of improvement, identify bottlenecks, and helps devise actionable tactics for improving future performance.
-A QBR is a routine process, yet it involves immense introspection, effort, and planning.
+This review evaluates sales performance, and areas of improvement identifies bottlenecks and helps devise actionable tactics for improving future performance.
+A QBR is a systematic process involving immense introspection, effort, and planning.

 So, how can salespersons demonstrate analytical thinking and tactical planning skills to outshine their peers?